mongodb/specifications/source/crud/crud.rst

      * Indicates the type of cursor to use.
 This value includes both
      * the tailable and awaitData options.
      *
-     * When using the OP_QUERY wire protocol, the AWAIT_DATA flag and the TAILABLE flag should default
+     * The AwaitData OP_QUERY flag and the Tailable OP_QUERY flag should default
      * to false.
      *
      * @see http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-query